Realize the Benefits and Uses of Full Mortise Locks

 When using half mortise locks on drawers consider position of keyhole, as it is often off center.
 When engaged, lock-bolt shoots up into case above drawer.
 A strike is rarely used.

 Our full mortise locks work both right-hand and left-hand cabinet doors.
 Please note: some full mortise locks are not available in both left and right options.
 When looking for door locks be sure lock is handed according to your needs.

-were often used on roll top desks.
+The most used full mortise locks for desks are the popular roll top desk locks.
 These applications require a trap-door strike with the lock.

 Measuring Full Mortise Locks

 Keyhole location measurement is critical.Replacement lock-keyhole-location must match location of keyhole in furniture.

 To measure: easiest to measure old lock, if you have it: